Arcadia-Science/2023-actin-embedding/README.md

 git clone https://github.com/Arcadia-Science/2023-actin-embedding.git
 ```

-For this repository, we use the `2023-actin` environment, which is the `cartography_tidy` environment from the ProteinCartography pipeline plus a few bonus packages.
+For this repository, we use the `2023-actin` environment, which is the `cartography_tidy` environment from the ProteinCartography pipeline plus a few additional packages, including `scipy` and `ipykernel`.
 We recommend using [conda](https://conda.io/projects/conda/en/latest/user-guide/install/index.html) and/or [mamba](https://github.com/mamba-org/mamba) to set up your environment.
 Create the environment using conda by running the following code from within the repository:

 ````
 conda env create -f envs/2023-actin-embedding.yml -n 2023-actin-embedding